getsree123S/getsree123S/README.md

 💻 MERN Stack Developer with experience in MEAN stack development.
 🚀 Skilled in building scalable and efficient web applications using modern JavaScript frameworks.
-⚡ Experienced in React, Angular, Node.js, Express.js, and MongoDB.
+⚡ Experienced in React, Angular, Node.js, Express.js, MySql and MongoDB.
 🌱 Passionate about learning new technologies and developing high-quality web solutions.

 📧 Email: [getsreelakshmi30@gmail.com](mailto:getsreelakshmi30@gmail.com)